Devaraja23/Devaraja23/README.md

 - 👋 Hi, I’m Devaraja
-- 👀 I’m interested in ...
-Exploring As of Now
+- 👀 I’m interested in Webdev , DataScience and ML
-- 🌱 I’m currently learning ...
-Basics of CS
+- 🌱 I’m currently learning to make projects
-- 💞️ I’m looking to collaborate on ...
-Don't know
+- 💞️ I’m looking to collaborate and learn
-- 📫 How to reach me...
-Gmail
+- 📫 devaraja1827@gmail.com

 <!---
 Devaraja23/Devaraja23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.